minghao51/prudential_challange/README.md

 `mamba env create -n py312syndata --file env.yml`

 Whereby, all the notebooks will be executed using the created environment.
-Alternatively, you can create an environment with the relevant libaries as well (refer to the libraries section, or use notebook kernel + pip install)
+Alternatively, you can create an environment with the relevant libraries as well (refer to the libraries section or use notebook kernel + pip install)

 # Notebooks